mccabe082/4EdinburghCityCouncil/factual-inaccuracies-in-armours-report.md/top-landing-and-upper-staircase.md

-# 9. Stairs/Landing
+# 9. Second Floor Hall, Stairs & Third Floor Landing

 ## 9.1.
-Upstairs Landing: Master Bedroom door
+Third Floor Landing: Master Bedroom door

 There was a small crack in the plasterboard above the door frame on the right.
 Now there are now slight gaps in the timber
 <!--->>Mr Armour dismissed structural movement citing an absence of gaps in the timber - now there are gaps in the timber<!--->